Amortized Maximum Inner Product Search with Learned Support Functions: Introduction

-\item We demonstrate on retrieval benchmarks that amortized MIPS achieves high match rates, and that modifying queries using learned models improves recall of standard approximate search indices.
-We consider two scenarios where support function and the top-key predictors are respectively highlighted: We cluster the keys into subgroups and train (jointly) as many support functions, and use this as a routing mechanism; we convert a query into its predicted key and test whether fast AMIPS search with the predicted key returns better results than when run with the original query.
-In both cases we observe significant speedups (factoring accuracy vs. FLOPS) across a wide range of hyperparameters for our architectures. \end{itemize}
+\begin{itemize}[leftmargin=.2cm,itemsep=.0cm,topsep=0cm,parsep=0pt] \item We introduce \SupportNet{} and \KeyNet{}, two models and their regression-based training approach to amortize AMIPS.
+We design loss functions for both: score regression and gradient matching for the first, multivariate regression and \emph{score consistency} --based on Euler's theorem for homogeneous functions-- for the latter. \item We propose \textit{multi-task} extensions of these two approaches when learning multiple MIPS tasks \textit{jointly}, using parameter sharing.
+This is useful to address problems where the keys can be partitioned into clusters, but are queried using queries sampled from the same distribution.
+We show how these support functions learned jointly can be used to identify to which cluster a query should be matched, without running any comparisons with the keys in those clusters. \item We demonstrate on retrieval benchmarks that amortized MIPS achieves high match rates, and that modifying queries using learned models improves recall of standard approximate search indices.
+We consider two scenarios where support function and top-key predictors are respectively highlighted: We cluster the keys into subgroups and train (jointly) as many support functions, and use this as a routing mechanism; we convert a query into its predicted key and test whether fast AMIPS search with the predicted key returns better results than when run with the original query.
+In both cases we observe significant speedups (factoring accuracy vs. FLOPs) across a wide range of hyperparameters for our architectures. \end{itemize}